 Newegg has three types of contractual liabilities: (1) amounts collected, or amounts invoiced and due, related to product sales where receipt of the product by the customer has not yet occurred or revenue cannot be recognized.
 Such amounts are recorded in the consolidated balance sheets as deferred revenue and are recognized when the applicable revenue recognition criteria have been satisfied.
 For all of the product sales, Newegg ships a large volume of packages through multiple carriers.
-Actual delivery dates may not always be available and as such, Newegg estimates delivery dates as needed based on historical data; (2) amounts collected for its now discontinued Premier membership services, which were typically paid upfront for membership benefits over a 3-month, 6-month, or 12-month period, including free 3-day shipping, free returns, rush processing and dedicated customers service.
+Actual delivery dates may not always be available and as such, Newegg estimates delivery dates as needed based on historical data.
+(2) amounts collected for its now discontinued Premier membership services, which were typically paid upfront for membership benefits over a 3-month, 6-month, or 12-month period, including free 3-day shipping, free return, rush processing and dedicated customers services.
 Such amounts were initially recorded as deferred revenue and were recognized as revenue ratably over the subscription period.
 Newegg discontinued its Premier membership services in 2019, resulting in no balance of deferred revenue related to this program as of December 31, 2019.
-The amount of deferred revenue related to the Premier membership services was immaterial as of December 31, 2018; (3) unredeemed gift cards, which are initially recorded as deferred revenue and are recognized in the period they are redeemed.
+The amount of deferred revenue related to the Premier membership services was immaterial as of December 31, 2018.
+(3) unredeemed gift cards, which are initially recorded as deferred revenue and are recognized in the period they are redeemed.
 Subject to governmental agencies' escheat requirements, certain gift cards not expected to be redeemed, also known as "breakage", are recognized as revenue based on the historical redemption pattern.
-These gift cards breakage revenue for the years ended December 31, 2020, 2019, and 2018 were immaterial.
+These gift cards breakage revenue for the six months ended June 30, 2020 and for the years ended December 31, 2019, 2018 and 2017 were immaterial.